is the proud capital of the Region of Murcia, one of Spain's 17 autonomous communities

 the colorful Episcopal Palace at Cardenal Belluga Square was built around 1768

-the woodcarving of St Mary in the chapel of Bishop Trejo dates from 1627
+the elaborate woodcarving of St Mary in Bishop Trejo's chapel is from 1627

-this version of the Teatro de Romeo dates from 1901 after the two previous ones went down in flames
+this version of the Teatro de Romeo is from 1901, after the two previous ones went down in flames

-la Dama de Cehegin holds a mirror.
+la Dama de Cehegin firmly holds on to her mirror.
 The sandstone piece dates from around 350 AD

 the Archeological Museum shows a layer of soil with archeological finds